Noel Rosal: As provincial governor

 In 2022, Rosal, ran under the political party Katipunan ng Nagkakaisang Pilipino, defeated incumbent Albay Governor Al Francis Bichara, garnering almost twice number of votes than the latter; thus the first governor from the province's second district after three decades.
+The vote margin he won is the largest in the history of the province's gubernatorial elections.

 Disqualification case

 On September 19, 2022, the COMELEC First Division granted the petition filed on April by Joseph Armogila, a defeated city council candidate, who asked for the disqualification of Rosal from the 2022 local elections for violating an election code provision on ban on public spending in his capacity as city mayor.
 On the same day, Rosal said in his statement that he would appeal the said ruling, citing that it is not yet final and executory.

 The COMELEC en banc, in its unanimous resolution dated November 18, denied the motion for reconsideration filed by Rosal, upholding the disqualification, stating that they found no convincing reason for its reversal.
 On November 25, a certificate of finality was issued as there were no any order from the Supreme Court (SC) came within five days to halt the said decision.
 Rosal only filed a petition for temporary restraining order at the SC on the same day.
 Despite Rosal awaiting the decision, on November 29, the COMELEC, issuing a writ of execution, ordered him to relinquish and vacate his post as provincial governor; it became effective upon its enforcement two days later.
+The appeal is now pending before the SC.

+Rosal was replaced by then provincial vice governor Grex Lagman.
+Rosal later showed his intention to reclaim the governorship from Lagman in the 2025 elections.

+The Commission on Audit, through a decision dated July 31, 2024, upholding the regional office's 2023 notice of disallowance against Rosal and favoring with the COMELEC's position on illegal spending, ordered the Rosal couple and six other city government personnel to return government funds found to be illegally disbursed in 2022, amounting more than ₱60 million—including almost half that was subjected to an earlier COMELEC ruling against him.